eugene-eeo/slouch/README.md

 # slouch

 Shitty version of rofi/dmenu using your favourite terminal and fzf.
+The rationale behind this is that I already have a fuzzy finder installed and a terminal so we should let those tools do the hard work and we just glue them together.
 I wanted to call it `slaunch` at first, but slouch seems more appropriate.

 ## install